GalSim-developers/GalSim/INSTALL.md

 The `link=shared` is necessary to ensure that they are built as shared libraries; this is automatic on some platforms, but not all.

-Note: if you do not want to install everything related to boost (which takes a while), you can restrict to boost Python and math by using `--with-python` `--with-math` on the `./b2` commands.
+Note: if you do not want to install everything related to Boost (which takes a while), you can restrict to Boost Python and math by using `--with-python` `--with-math` on the `./b2` commands.
 Currently we are only using Boost Python, but there may be parts of the math library we want to use so installing these two will likely be sufficient for the forseeable future.